monastyrskyy/monastyrskyy.github.io/_posts/2019-8-10-real_estate_predictions_part2.md

 ---
-title: "Real Estate Predictions - Kaggle"
+title: "Real Estate Predictions part 2 - Kaggle"
 date: 2019-8-10
 excerpt: "In this part of the project, I tune an XGBoost model using a recursive method, leading me to my most accurate prediction and a top ~30% spot on the leaderboard."
 mathjax: "true"